-- 2 tablespoons chopped fresh sage
+- 1-2 tablespoons sage

 - salt and pepper to taste

-- 1 (14-ounce) can chicken broth
+- 2-3 cups chicken broth

-- Add apples, celery, onion, sage and salt and pepper.
+- Add apples, celery, and onion.
 Cook for 10 minutes or until onions are soft.

 You can prepare the apple mixture the day before.
 Cover tightly and refrigerate.